etijskens/et-micc/tutorials/TUTORIAL-2.rst

     (.venv) >

-If you do not want to use poetry_ to install the dependencies, you can lookup the dependencies in :file:`pyproject.toml` and run ``pip install`` for each of them.
+If you do not want to use poetry_ to install the dependencies, you can lookup the dependencies in :file:`pyproject.toml`, see that there is only ``et-micc-build``, and run ``pip install et-micc-build`` in the Python environment you want to use for your project development.
+(Using a virtual environment is good practise, see :ref:`virtual-environments`).

+Let's continue our development of a Fortran version of the dot product.
 Replace the existing code in the Fortran source file :file:`ET-dot/et_dot/f90_dotf/dotf.f90` (using your favourite editor or an IDE) with:

 .. code-block:: fortran